mjordan/islandora_workbench_docs/docs/generating_csv_files.md

 * `config_file`: the name of the Workbench configuration file active when the row was added
 * `parent_csv_id`: if the node was created along with its parent, the parent's CSV ID
 * `parent_node_id`: if the node was create along with its parent, the parent's node ID
-* `csv_id`: the value in the node's CSV ID field
+* `csv_id`: the value in the node's CSV ID field (or in `create_from_files` tasks, which don't use an imput CSV file, the filename)
 * `node_id`: the node's Drupal node ID

-If you don't want to use SQL to query the database directly, you can use `scripts/dump_id_map.py` to:
+If you don't want to use the SQLite client to query the database directly, you can use `scripts/dump_id_map.py` to:

-* Dump the contents of the database to a CSV file.
-To do this, in the Workbench directory, run the script, specifying the path to the database file and the path to the CSV output: `python scripts/dump_id_map.py --db_path /tmp/csv_id_to_node_id_map.db --csv_path /tmp/output.csv`
+* Dump the contents of the entire database to a CSV file.
+    * To do this, in the Workbench directory, run the script, specifying the path to the database file and the path to the CSV output: `python scripts/dump_id_map.py --db_path /tmp/csv_id_to_node_id_map.db --csv_path /tmp/output.csv`
+* Dump the rows that have duplicate (i.e., identical) CSV ID values, or in fact, duplicate values in any specific field.
+    * To limit the rows that are dumped to those with duplicate values in a specific database field, add the `--nonunique` argument and the name of the field, e.g., `--nonunique csv_id`.
+The resulting CSV will only contain those entries from your database.
+* Remove entries from the database that have a specific value in their `config_file` column.
+    * To do this, provide the script with the `--remove_entries_with_config_files` argument, e.g., `python scripts/dump_id_map.py --db_path csv_id_to_node_id_map.db --remove_entries_with_config_files create.yml`.
+You can also specify a comma-separated list of config file names (for example `--remove_entries_with_config_files create.yml,create_testing.yml`) to remove all entries with those config file names with one command.
-* Remove entries before a specific date.
-To do this, provide the script with the `--remove_entries_before` argument, e.g. `python scripts/dump_id_map.py --db_path csv_id_to_node_id_map.db --remove_entries_before "2023-05-29 19:17"`
+* Remove entries from the database create before a specific date.
+    * To do this, provide the script with the `--remove_entries_before` argument, e.g., `python scripts/dump_id_map.py --db_path csv_id_to_node_id_map.db --remove_entries_before "2023-05-29 19:17"`.
+* Remove entries from the database created after a specific date.
+    * To do this, provide the script with the `--remove_entries_after` argument, e.g., `python scripts/dump_id_map.py --db_path csv_id_to_node_id_map.db --remove_entries_after "2023-05-29 19:17"`.

-The value of the `--remove_entries_before` argument is a date string that can take the form `yyyy-mm-dd hh:mm:ss` or any truncated version of that format, e.g. `yyyy-mm-dd hh:mm`, `yyyy-mm-dd hh`, or `yyyy-mm-dd`.
+The value of the `--remove_entries_before` and `--remove_entries_after` arguments is a date string that can take the form `yyyy-mm-dd hh:mm:ss` or any truncated version of that format, e.g. `yyyy-mm-dd hh:mm`, `yyyy-mm-dd hh`, or `yyyy-mm-dd`.
 Any rows in the database table that have a `timestamp` value that matches the date value will be deleted from the database.
+Note that if your timestamp value has a space in it, you need to wrap it quotation marks as illustrated above; if you don't, the script will delete all the entries on the timestamp value before the space, in other words, that day.